Orwell Astronomical Society (Ipswich)

 Then the BBQ itself.
 Thanks to Martin Cook for the cooking equipment, and to him, Alan Smith and John Wainwright for "ballistic" entertainment.
 The high-pressure water-launched rockets were real crow scarers!
 Thanks also to all who presented feedback on the Chairman’s Summer Challenge (see below for Challenge topics).
 Finally, it was great to see so many telescopes providing fantastic views of the Sun (still featureless), Venus, Jupiter and Saturn.
 Mars was too late rising for us!

 Topics for the Chairman's Summer Challenge were based on observational tasks that are part of the Astronomy GCSE syllabus as follows:

 Paul Whiting, FRAS

 The 2016 BBQ benefitted from a hot, sunny day.
 Following the food, in line with recent practice, there were various engineering endeavours.
 Martin Cook, inspired by the OASI astronomy workshop on Rocketry on 09 June by Rod Stevenson of East Anglian Rocketry Society, had developed a fizzy-drink bottle "rocket" launcher, powered by compressed air.
 In the interests of science, experimentation was required to determine the height of trajectory versus air pressure.
-A pressure of 13.1 bar worked well: see the video below.
-But 15.0 bar was too much!
+A pressure of 13.1 bar worked well, but 15.0 bar was too much!
+See the video below.